Legal New Jersey Online Gambling

 In 2013, New Jersey became the second US states to legalize online casinos and poker sites.
 For several years, Nevada and Delaware were the three states to regulate intrastate online gambling.
 Over the years, New Jersey surpassed Nevada and other US states in developing the most lucrative online gambling industry in the United States.
 Borgata, Golden Nugget, Resorts Casino, and Caesars Entertainment in Atlantic City all launched online casinos and cardrooms.

-By 2019, New Jersey online gambling generated over $300 million a year in revenues.
-The state is now the epicenter of U.S. online gaming.
-Currently in 2020, New Jersey fights the US Department of Justice in court to protect legal online casinos and card sites.
+After a slow start, New Jersey online gambling now generates nearly $500 million a year in revenues.
+The state is undoubtedly the epicenter of U.S. online gaming, even as New Jersey fights the US Department of Justice to protect legal online casinos and card sites.
 This page contains all you need to know about New Jersey online gambling laws, along with revenue figures, top casino sites, and updates on NJ’s ongoing legal battle with the US federal government.

 New Jersey Online Gambling Laws